khoirulmuzakka/Minion/docs/source/contribute.rst

 - the evaluation counts stay within the configured ``maxevals`` budget (with a small slack)
 - the Sphere and Rosenbrock runs satisfy simple solution-quality thresholds

-The CEC2017 section is mainly an integration and stability check rather than a strict performance benchmark.
+The benchmark sections are mainly integration and stability checks rather than strict performance benchmarks.

 Python binding test
 ^^^^^^^^^^^^^^^^^^^